My Coney Island Memories

 A Day In The Life.....
 1967

-The alarm went off it's about 7 something..... gotta get going.
+The alarm went off, it's so early that it's pitch dark outside.....
+I gotta get going.
 Wash... comb hair... look in mirror.
 Hair short and neat.
 Little hint of longer sideburns.
 Jeans black skin tight size 32... they look good, just bought them at the dungaree factory on Coney Island Ave yesterday.. about $3 bucks.
-They are poured right down into my brown penny loafers, Can't wear bluejeans to school, not allowed.
+They are poured right down into my brown penny loafers, We can't wear blue jeans to school, it's not allowed.
 (Why I wonder?)
 Button down shirt.
 Need a little cool touch.
-Look in closet at 4 inch wide Mod ties.
-Which one, hummm...... polka dots?
+I look in the closet at 4 inch wide Mod ties.
+Tie City in Manhattan $1 each.
+Which one today, humm...... polka dots?
 No. Here's a nice paisley one.
-Grab books bound by a one inch red rubber strap.
-Run out the door to catch the Seagate shuttle bus.
+I grab my schoolbooks books bound by a one inch red rubber strap, and run out the door to catch the Seagate shuttle bus.
 Just a few people on it.
 Caryn, Tina, Butch, Nancy, Jimmy.
 It's too early for a hello.
 Just a nod of the head will do.
-We get off and I run outside the gate to transfer to the Surf Ave bus.
-Almost empty now but by the time the bus makes it past the Surf Ave. projects, I'm packed in like a sardine with fellow babybomers.
+We get off and run outside the gate to transfer to the Surf Ave bus.
+If the driver sees us running, he's just as likely to close the doors and take off.... bastard.
+The bus is almost empty now but by the time the bus makes it to the Coney Island Houses, I'm packed in like a sardine with fellow babyboomers.
 There's Mitch, Alan, Mike, Dave.
 Mitch and I always get a kick out of the stupid early morning cartoons.
 Alan and I argue baseball mostly.
 Still too early and hot to talk much.
 What's air conditioning?
 Luckily I'm pressed full body up against a sweet young thing.
 Is that Este Lauder?
 Man it's just perfect mixed in with my gallon of Canoe.
 We can barely breathe we are so close.
 Hope I don't embarrass myself, did I remember to brush my teeth?
 No matter, I don't speak, either does she.
 I'm going steady with someone else anyway and its 1967.
-I hear music through the perfume and the deodorant.
+I hear music through the hairspray, hormones, perfume and deodorant.
 The Monkees are wailing, "Take the Last Train to Clarksville".
 Someone has a transistor radio on the bus.
-It's near the window of course, for reception.
-Hard to believe but by the next year or two, we'll have our hair down to our shoulders and be listening to Hendrix and Joplin on FM, smoking pot and having "free love" as much as we can get!
+It's near the window of course, for better reception.
+Hard to believe but by the next year, we'll have our hair down to our shoulders and be listening to Hendrix and Joplin on FM, smoking pot and having "free love" as much as we can get!

-About 15 minutes later we all disengage and walk the couple blocks to Lincoln HS.
+About 20 minutes later we all disengage and walk the couple blocks to Lincoln HS.
 I don't have a class for awhile so I walk down to the cafeteria to get a snack for breakfast.
-I run into a couple of friends and get the reaction to my wide loud tie I craved. "far out man".... "groovy"..."psychodelic"... "oh wow".
+Hey I'm a senior now, and I own this place!
+I run into a couple of friends and get the reaction to my wide loud tie I crave. "far out man".... "groovy"..."psychedelic"... "oh wow".
 Makes me feel good, a little different than the rest.
 Yet I also belong.
 Isn't that what we all wanted?
 I had a bread and butter hero with a milk for a quarter.
 I walk up around the study hall.
 Poor suckers don't have a friend like I do in the program office, so they have to sit there and silently read for 45 minutes while I can roam the place.
-The halls were dead quiet then the bell rings.
+The halls were dead quiet until the bell rings.
 All hell breaks loose.
 Wall to wall boys and girls struggling to get to class.
 With each change of classes it was a social event.
 Saying hi, flirting, making plans for the weekend, slapping fives.
 All done in about 10 minutes.
-God help you if you had a class on the first floor and the next was on the other side of the building on the third.... and a creep of a teacher who couldn't wait to mark you late each day.
-I think 3 lates equaled an absence?
-Made no sense did it?
+God help you if you finished a class on the first floor and the next was on the other side of the building on the third.... and a creep of a teacher who couldn't wait to mark you late each day.
+I think 2 lates equaled an absence?
+Made no sense to me?
 Some teachers were awful.
 Some of them were terrific.
-Mrs Edelman comes to mind.
+Mrs. Edelman comes to mind.
 She was one of the rare ones, whose verve and passion for her English class, helped her draw out an insecure young writer like me now and again.

 Last class is done.
 School is over now.
-I pick up a soft pretzel, (we also called them bagels then), from the guy on the corner for a nickel, and head for the bus trip home.
+I pick up a soft pretzel, (we called them bagels then), from the guy on the corner for a nickel and take the bus trip home.
 I'm wearing my team jacket and damned proud of it too!
-Maybe I'll get together with some friends that drive, and cruise Kings Hwy this weekend?
+Maybe I'll get together with friends that drive, and cruise Kings Hwy this weekend?
 Why was it that the other school's cheerleaders always seemed to be prettier?
 On the slow bus ride I'm thinking about getting home in time to watch "Where The Action Is".
 Paul Revere and the Raiders are on today.
-I'll probably do my homework with Soupy Sales on in the background..... but hey the weekend is coming.
+I'll probably do my homework with Soupy Sales on in the background..... but hey the weekend is coming!
 I spend most of the evening on the phone.
-Can't go to sleep or breath without my girlfriend and I exchanging a few "I love you's" on the phone first.
-Young love, or is it lust, is all consuming.
-We are all there is in our world.
-Seems different for our kids today.
+I can't go to sleep, eat or even breath without my girlfriend and I exchanging a few hundred "I love you's" on the phone first.
+Young love, or is it lust, is all consuming and intense beyond belief.
+I revel and wallow in it.
+We are all there is in our world, and little else matters.

 There's yet another sweet sixteen this weekend.
-Which jeans will I wear?
-The black, blue, brown, or white?
-Gotta arrange the timing so we walk in late to make a cool entrance.
+Which dungarees will I wear?
+The dressier black or brown ones?
+We need to arrange the timing so we walk in late to make an entrance.
 We are a cool couple alright.
+Picture perfect in everyway.
+All the single kids are jealous, and I really like the view here on top of the world with my gorgeous soulmate at my side.
 I'll be slapping fives with the guys, while she'll be off in a corner whispering gossip with the girls.
-Better practice the Skate, The Jerk, and the Slop in the mirror.
+I better practice the Skate, The Jerk, and the Slop in the mirror.
 I lay in bed thinking, with my radio on.....
 "A Whiter Shade of Pale" playing in the background.
 What will become of me?
 Of course I'll marry her (I never did), the war in Vietnam, graduating High School, going to College, my girlfriend, the Mets, the Jets, my girlfriend, the Rangers, the Knicks, the next weekend, my girlfriend.
 How could life get any better than this?
 Little did we all know..... it never would.

 k&j3.JPG (40458 bytes) kl4.jpg (10899 bytes)